 DEP Entry-Level Separation Discharge

 If you are not ready or prefer to go to college first, you can get out of DEP, but be prepared to have the recruiters saying you cannot do it or other warnings and threats.
-Sometimes this happens as usually, an ELS with a recruit is burning a bridge with that recruiter staff - at least for the short term.
+Sometimes this happens, as usual, an ELS with a recruit is burning a bridge with that recruiter staff - at least for the short term.
 But they are legally bound to let you go after you produce a written letter to the recruiting commanding officer.

 Negative Issue With ELS from DEP

 DEP Discharge and Citizenship